cloudnativelabs/kube-router/docs/bgp.md

 Only nodes with the same ClusterID in client and server mode will peer together.

 When joining new nodes to the cluster, remember to annotate them with `kube-router.io/rr.client=42`, and then restart kube-router on the new nodes and the route reflector server nodes to let them successfully read the annotations and peer with each other.

+2. Automatic Mode

+If kube-router is started with `--route-reflector-mode=auto`, kube-router checks the labels of the Kubernetes node object to determine if the node is a master node or worker node.
+Kubernetes master nodes are identified as master nodes if they have the label `node-role.kubernetes.io/master`.
+Master nodes are configured in Route Reflector server mode and worker nodes are configured in Route Reflector client mode automatically.

 ## Peering Outside The Cluster
 ### Global External BGP Peers